newjersey/innovation.nj.gov/content/_projects/covid19-call-to-serve.md

 OOI quickly set up a simple online form at covid19.nj.gov/vounteer to automatically collect information and process volunteers as they stepped forward.
 The system allowed applications to be reviewed by NJ Department of Health officials for consideration of temporary credentialing.
 By automating and centralizing the process, agencies saved valuable time and resources as they battled the pandemic.

-### Impact + Metrics
+### Impact \+ Metrics

--   The portal attracted offers to assist from more than 27,000 medical professionals and volunteers
+* The portal attracted offers to assist from more than 27,000 medical professionals and volunteers.

 ### Status

--   This reporting form was deployed as a pandemic response project and is no longer active.
+* This reporting form was deployed as a pandemic response project and is no longer active.

 ### Key Partners

--   NJ State Department of Health
+* NJ State Department of Health

 *Last updated on 5/1/24*